Sir Ganga Ram Hospital (India)

-The Sir Ganga Ram Hospital is a 675-bed multi-speciality private hospital in Rajendra Nagar, Delhi.
+The Sir Ganga Ram Hospital is a for-profit private hospital in Rajendra Nagar, Delhi.
 It provides comprehensive medical services to patients from all over Southeast Asia.
 The hospital's Minimal Access Surgery department was the first such department in South Asia.

-The Sir Ganga Ram Hospital received the Award for "Economic Times Best Healthcare brand for Multi-speciality Hospitals in India" presented by J.P.Nadda, the Union Health Minister of Government of India on 26 June 2016.

 The Sir Ganga Ram Hospital also provides training to young doctors under the Diplomate in National Board (DNB) program.
 The DNB program at the hospital was started in 1984 and currently runs the largest number of DNB specialties in the country.
 It has the distinction of having the first bone bank in India.

 On 29 March 2019, the Sir Ganga Ram Hospital became the first large hospital in Delhi to join AB-PMJAY.

+Currently, Sir Ganga Ram Hospital is led by Dr. (Prof.) D.S.
+Rana, who serves as Chairman, Sir Ganga Ram Trust Society, and Dr Ajay Swaroop, Chairman Board of Management.

 History

 The original hospital was first founded in 1921 at Lahore, British India (now Pakistan) by Sir Ganga Ram (1851–1927), a civil engineer and leading philanthropist of his times.
 Following WWII and after the Partition of India in 1947, this second hospital was established in New Delhi on a plot of land approximately 11 acres.
 The foundation was laid in April 1951 by the then Prime Minister of India Shri Jawahar Lal Nehru under the auspices of Dharma Vira, who at the time was also Principal Private Secretary to the Prime Minister.
 The hospital was later inaugurated by him on 13 April 1954.
 Dharma Vira, son in law of Sir Gangaram is also known as the Chief Architect and Founder of the Sir Gangaram Hospital in New Delhi.